 Our certified staff members are professionally trained to observe a range of age appropriate behaviors in young children.
 During ongoing parent-teacher communications, your child's teacher will share observations concerning your child.
 In addition, upon entry (or within 30 days of a child's start date), all parents will be given the ASQ to fill out as part of the Developmental Screening Program.
+All parents will have the opportunity to review the results of the screening with the TH Director.
 If any discrepancies are evident based on parental results and teacher observation, another screening may be completed by the teacher.
 If this occurs, a meeting will be scheduled in which the parents and teacher will meet to review the results and discuss further plans.